stevleibelt/examples/python.d/README.md

   * Or package `line_profiler`
   * Or package `memory_profiler`

+## Decorators

+* Decorators are functions that are wrapping another function call
+* Decorators have to support one parameter which is the original called function

 ## Module, packages and subpackages

 > A module is a file containing Python definitions and statements.